course-details-portlet

 • Gather and analyze samples/data, carry out statistical analysis, and interpret and present research results in accordance with the terminology in the field of study.

-• Assess their research activity and results, and evaluate the quality and importance of this in connection with the current state-of-the-art within the field of study and their profession.
+• Assess their research activities and findings, evaluating their quality and significance in relation to current advancements within the field of study and their profession.

 General knowledge